 7 common causes of back pain

-Lifting boxes or heavy objects working out and even sleeping in an awkward position can lead to a sore back.
-Often this means that you may have strained or sprained one of the many muscles and tendons in your back.
+1. Pulled muscle or tendon: Lifting boxes or heavy objects, working out, and even sleeping in an awkward position can lead to a sore back.
+Often this means you might have strained or sprained one of the many muscles and tendons in your back.
 Back pain from a pulled muscle or ligament can sometimes cause tightness and spasms.

-Even though there are many different causes of back pain it can often be treated and managed.
-Lifestyle changes such as learning to lift heavy objects carefully sleeping in a back-friendly position and maintaining a healthy weight can help relieve back discomfort.
-If your back pain is severe or debilitating it's time to talk to an orthopedic specialist at Reid Health about options to improve your symptoms.
+Even though there are many different causes of back pain, it can often be treated and managed.
+Lifestyle changes such as learning to lift heavy objects carefully, sleeping in a back-friendly position, and maintaining a healthy weight can help relieve back discomfort.
+If your back pain is severe or debilitating, it's time to talk to an orthopedic specialist at Reid Health about options to improve your symptoms.

 Photo credit: Flickr